Readiness to Learn

 Why This Matters

 EDI scores are important for assessing childhood readiness to learn, providing an indication of children’s learning in their first five years of life at home.
-Basically, children who come to school without the essential skills, abilities, and attitudes for learning attain poorer education levels (Janus et al., 2007).
+Basically, children who come to school with the essential skills, abilities, and attitudes for learning attain poorer education levels (Janus et al., 2007).

 Access to EDI results helps communities make informed decisions about how to support the development of their children so that all children fully benefit from their first school experiences (Healthy Child Manitoba (HCM), 2009).
 Increasingly, EDI data is being used to identify areas of special need, to plan and locate timely interventions such as early childhood programs and to guide broad policy development (Janus et al., 2007).